ThomasAitken/Scrapy-Testmaster/README.md

 ```
 $ testmaster parse "url1,url2,url3" --spider=my_spider -c my_callback --meta='{"x":"y"}' ...
 ```
 3. Specify requests to be later executed in python-dict format within the `config.py` file for the spider and callback in question (e.g. `"url":"", "headers":{..}, "_class":"scrapy.http.request.form.FormRequest"`}).
-These will get executed whenever you call `testmaster update` with the appropriate spider, callback args and options (see [`testmaster update`](#testmaster-update), and lead to new fixtures being written subject to the usual conditions.
+These will get executed whenever you call `testmaster update` with the appropriate spider, callback args and options (see [`testmaster update`](#testmaster-update)), and lead to new fixtures being written subject to the usual conditions.
 ```
 $ testmaster update my_spider -c my_callback
 ```

 The first two of these commands will automatically generate a directory `testmaster` in your project root dir if none exists, containing all the generated tests/fixtures for the spider you just ran, plus two more files (`config.py` and `view.json`).
-(See the directory tree example above.) `config.py` is analogous to `settings.py` at the root of every Scrapy project.
-This config file is for specifying the custom logic and rules that your test-results need to pass for the given callback directory in which the file resides.
-It also allows one to write down requests to be tested the next time you execute `testmaster parse`. `view.json` is simply a convenience for representing what's currently in your fixtures: it is an ordered list of the requests that generated the current fixtures for the callback in question, plus some basic summary stats.
-It is updated if the fixtures are changed.
+(See the directory tree example above.)

 ### Running tests
 To run your tests statically, you can use `unittest` regular commands.